aarondwi/aarondwi.github.io/CCLandscape.md

 9. All their benchmarks dont include disk-write/sync and repl, only in memory.
 Looks really fast, but assuming failure are not correlated
 10. Do not take account how to handle index update, except by also going to serializable check.
 This means updating data and index should be in lockstep too
 11. Very wasteful on abort

+Which means all of them has lots of drawbacks, and those drawbacks/behaviors are not widely known yet, making adopting them more dangerous

 ## About academic CCs